brainhack-school2020/beapdk_EEG_bhsproject/README.md

 ### Project definition

 This project will aim to investigate the presence of subtypes of ADHD from the possible associations between different types of measurements, pairing common behavioral and self-reporting measures to electrophysiological (EEG) data, as well as exploring complementary attributes.
-To do so, a Similarity Network Fusion (SNF) will be used to integrate these different types of data in a non-linear fashion.
+To do so, a Similarity Network Fusion (SNF) will be used to integrate these different types of data in a non-linear fashion, guided by the [tutorial](https://github.com/rmarkello/snfpy) from Ross Markello .

 ### Data